Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Results

-\paragraph{Computation and Communication Evaluation} Since using LoRA presents a good baseline for small context-length datasets, we present a comparison of computation and upload between \ac{METHOD} and federated finetuning using LoRA (FedAvg(LoRA)) on \cref{fig:lora}.
-FedAvg(LoRA) records $6.8\times$ less computation compared to \ac{METHOD}.
-However, in terms of upload, despite the fact that LoRA uploads only low-rank modules, it falls behind with a about $3$ order of magnitude gap to \ac{METHOD}.
+\Cref{fig:fo_comp_comm} provides a comparison of the computation and communication (upload volume) costs of \ac{METHOD} and FedAvg(LoRA).
+We observe that \ac{METHOD} uses, on average, $17\times$ higher total computation than FedAvg(LoRA) across the evaluated settings, primarily due to the faster convergence of FedAvg(LoRA).
+In terms of upload, while LoRA uploads only low-rank modules instead of full model parameters, it falls behind \ac{METHOD}, which transmits only scalar values, by more than $3$ orders of magnitude.

-In summary, \ac{METHOD} is preferred when there are memory and communication constraints, however, \ac{PEFT} techniques like LoRA are still better when such constraints do not exist.
+In summary, \ac{METHOD} is well suited for scenarios with tight memory and communication budgets; however, methods such as LoRA remain more effective when such constraints do not exist.